Mixed Native Wildlife Conservation Hedging for Biodiversity

 View our selection of hedging packs or see our full range of hedging options.

-Please note: when you receive our mixed hedging packs, they will not be already mixed and will be bunched by plant species.
+Please note: when you receive our mixed hedging packs, they'll not be already mixed and will be bunched by plant species.

 Please remember to mix them for best results.